erdogant/distfit/README.md

 [DISTFIT] Checking for [beta] [SSE:0.000152]
 [DISTFIT] Checking for [uniform] [SSE:0.015671] [DISTFIT] Estimated distribution: t [loc:5.239912, scale:7.871518]

+note that the best fit should be [normal], as this was also the input data.
+However, many other distributions can be very similar with specific loc/scale parameters.
+In this case, the t-distribution scored slightly better then normal.
+The normal distribution scored similar to gamma and beta which is not strange to see.
+If you dont understand why, do some homework first ;)
 ```
 <p align="center">
   <img src="https://github.com/erdogant/distfit/blob/master/docs/figs/fig1.png" width="600" />